 Session 4J Negotiating the Boundaries of Environmental History: Ideology vs. Matter

-Organizer: Claudio de Majo, Rachel Carson Center
+Organizer: Claudio de Majo, Rachel Carson Center for Environment and Society

-Chair: Monica Vasile, Rachel Carson Center
+Chair: Monica Vasile, Rachel Carson Center for Environment and Society

 Ideological Matter or Material Ideologies?
-An Introduction Claudio de Majo, Rachel Carson Center
+An Introduction Claudio de Majo, Rachel Carson Center for Environment and Society

-Spatiotemporal Perspectivism and Ideological Affordances: An Ecumenical Approach to Environmental History Jonatan Palmblad, Rachel Carson Center
+Spatiotemporal Perspectivism and Ideological Affordances: An Ecumenical Approach to Environmental History Jonatan Palmblad, Rachel Carson Center for Environment and Society

-Who we are, where we are going: A Study of the Anthropocene Theory Between Natural Sciences and Humanities Eugenio Luciano, Rachel Carson Center
+Who we are, where we are going: A Study of the Anthropocene Theory Between Natural Sciences and Humanities Eugenio Luciano, Rachel Carson Center for Environment and Society

-Comment: Jeroen Oomen, Rachel Carson Center/Deutsches Museum
+Comment: Jeroen Oomen, Rachel Carson Center for Environment and Society/Deutsches Museum

 Session 4K